WHU-USI3DV/GAGS/README.md

         |---images.bin
         |---points3D.bin
 ```

+> Note: For GPUs with VRAM ≤ 24GB, to prevent out-of-memory issues during training in some complex scenes, we recommend that the resolution of input images does not exceed 1080P.
+Specifically, for the two datasets tested in the paper, we recommend using the original resolution (~720p) in LERF-OVS and the downsampled size closest to 1080p for each scene in Mip-NeRF360-OVS to match our default training and eval settings.

 If your input dataset does not include image pose information (e.g., images you captured), you can use the ```convert.py``` script to extract undistorted images and SfM information, provided that COLMAP is installed.
 The script can also resize images (requires ImageMagick).